This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-Here, we use a feature called anonymous union, which declares a union member of the corresponding type and injects the field names into the current scope.
+This uses a feature called anonymous union, which is equivalent to declaring a union member of the corresponding type and injecting its field names into the current scope.

 void foo(Shape shape) {